Tandem wing: Postwar

 After WWII, interest returned to the Flying Flea's tilting forewing concept and, with its worst dangers now understood and fixed, designers have continued to develop the idea, typically still for home construction.

 The Curtiss-Wright X-19 of 1963 marked the entry of the tandem wing configuration into the VTOL arena, as a quadrotor convertiplane, with large tilting proprotors mounted on each wing tip.
 It proved overly complex and unreliable for the technology of the day.

 Other tandem approaches such as the Delanne were largely forgotten, until David Lockspeiser conceived of his Land Development Aircraft, a low-cost utility transport.
 It was to utilise three interchangeable wing component; one each mounted high up for the left and right rear wings, and a third fore wing mounted centrally beneath the nose.
 His prototype LDA-01 flew in 1971.
 It proved successful enough to develop for production, but the project ended before it could be modified.

-The next breakthrough to manufacture came once again in the homebuild market.
+The next breakthrough to manufacture came once again in the homebuilt market.
 Up-and-coming maverick designer Burt Rutan was working on a low-powered but highly efficient plane for home construction.
 The tandem layout offered a low-drag fixed undercarriage installation, by placing the main wheels in housings at the tips of the fore wing and applying anhedral to raise the fuselage high enough for a propeller.
 The high-mounted rear wing had compensating dihedral.
 The Quickie first flew in 1977 and the next year won the EAA's Outstanding New Design Award at Oshkosh.
 It became popular, and several variants subsequently appeared.

 Rutan set up Scaled Composites and some of the company's later designs were also tandems.